2003—“A year from now,” Richard Perle says, “I’ll be very surprised if there is not some grand square in Baghdad that is named after President Bush.”

 1970—President Nixon requests more FBI spies for college campuses.

-1959—Fire Commissioner Robert J. Quinn sounds the air-raid sirens to celebrate the White Sox’s pennant win.
-Many Chicagoans assume it’s war with the Russkies.
+1959—Air-raid sirens celebrate the White Sox’s pennant win.
+Some Chicagoans mistakenly assume it’s signaling war with the Russkies.

 1950—Truman vetoes the McCarran Act, but Congress overrides him.
 Commies must now register; the gov’t can preventively detain“threats.”

-1922—Right Wing American capitalists form “Sentinels of the Republic,” one of several front groups for the fascist American Liberty Lobby.
-Eleven years later many of them will plot to overthrow FDR.
+1922—American Capitalists form “Sentinels of the Republic,” a front group for the fascist American Liberty Lobby; 11 years later many of them join a plot to overthrow FDR.

 1862—Abraham Lincoln issues the Emancipation Proclamation.